MadSciEnts/MadSciEnts.github.io/_posts/2025-08-19-Making_Waves.md

 Wave simulations in games are always tricky.
-It's real time and needs to be efficient.
+>It's real time and needs to be efficient.
+{: .prompt-tip }

 My goal was two fold.